Network configuration with networkd

 sudo systemctl restart systemd-networkd

-Setting up static networking in your Container Linux Config can be done by writing out the network unit.
+Setting up static networking in your Butane Config can be done by writing out the network unit.
 Be sure to modify the [Match]

 section with the name of your desired interface, and replace the IPs: